aplerdal/MkscMoreTracks/README.md

 https://github.com/aplerdal/MkscMoreTracks/releases

 ## Building
-You will a mksc rom named `mksc.gba` in the same folder as the code.
-Then, if you are windows you can drag the `MoreTracks.s` file onto `armips.exe` in file explorer to generate `MoreTracks.gba`.
+You will need a mksc rom named `mksc.gba` in the same folder as the code.
+Then, if you are on Windows you can drag the `MoreTracks.s` file onto `armips.exe` in File Explorer to generate `MoreTracks.gba`.

 If you are on linux you will have to build armips yourself.
-The repository is https://github.com/Kingcom/armips .
-Once you build, you can run
+The repository can be found at https://github.com/Kingcom/armips .
+Once you build armips, you can run
 ```sh
 armips MoreTracks.s
 ```